 2 cups sugar

-Note: This is done by gathering a bit of the mixture in your hand and squeezing firmly. wet your hand before shaping.
+Note: This is done by gathering a bit of the mixture in your hand and squeezing firmly.
+Don’t forget to wet your hand before shaping.

 When the syrup looks thick, add the gulab jamun in small batches, to avoid breaking, and coat evenly with the sugar.
 The gulab jamun looks ready now.